Krockema/AIP-2024/index.md

 - July, 7: application and demo paper submission
 - July, 15: notification of acceptance
 - September, 23 or 24: workshop (1 day)
+- The review process is double blind

 We will accept three kinds of papers.
 Full Paper with 10 Pages, Short Paper with 5 Pages, and Demo paper with 4 Pages, including references.
 All accepted papers should be written in Springer LNCS Style and will be issued as Proceedings or special issue.
-All papers have to be submitted by easychair. (link is comming soon)
+All papers have to be submitted by easychair [link](https://easychair.org/conferences/?conf=ki2024).

 ### Further Details